bhu1735/PLL_Sky130/README.md

 DOWN signal-> yellow
 Charge-pump output-> purple

+## Tapeout:
+It refers to preparing the final layout design and sending it to the fab.
+It is also referred to as final GDS layout file.

 # ACKNOWLEDGEMENT:
 1) I would like to thank Mr. Kunal Ghosh (Co-founder VSD), for providing me an opportunity to partake in this workshop and understand VLSI design flow process both theoritically and practically.